Wondering whether you should refinance your mortgage, how to do it and when?

 - Discount points: Money paid in advance to lower the interest rate over the life of a loan.

-Clark has a simple rule when it comes to points: Never pay points to buy down your interest rate!
+Want to compare the cost of two mortgages – one with points and one without?
+You can use our mortgage points calculator However, Clark has a simple rule when it comes to points: Never pay points to buy down your interest rate!

 Keep in mind that not every lender charges points — credit unions often don’t — so if you can avoid paying points entirely, all the better.